For all the Seahawks’ improvement on defense, defending the screen remains a work in progress

-RENTON — In what is one of the few bright spots in a season of disappointment, the Seahawks’ defense has improved markedly of late, allowing an average of just 17.8 points over their last six games, the fourth lowest in the NFL during that time.
+RENTON — In what is one of the few bright spots in a season of disappointment, the Seahawks’ defense has improved markedly of late, allowing an average of just 17.8 points over their past six games, the fourth lowest in the NFL during that time.

 But one area where the Seahawks defense is still a work in progress is in defending screens.